AAL Forum 2017 Programme

 Motivation Emotion and Assessment in Serious Games for Dementia Intervention

-Dementia is a broad category of neurocognitive disorders that cause long-term decline in the ability to think and remember, but that also involves emotional problems and a decrease in motivation.
-The impact of motivational support requires more investigation in the context of serious games, assistance in the psychosocial contexts, and substantial increase of activation, awareness, and positive stimulation for persons with dementia.
+This workshop will look at serious games, assistance in the psychosocial contexts, and substantial increase of activation, awareness, and positive stimulation for people with dementia.
 Assessment in this context is relevant to make efficient use of the monitoring of consequences in daily life over longer periods of time.
 An overview on interdisciplinary expertise will be followed by an open session to enrich information exchange.

 Workshop 4 - Tuesday, 9h00-10h30